 The officers and members of the Committee will be elected at the Annual General Meeting.
 Nominations may be made by the Committee or by any two members and should be sent, together with the written consent of the Nominee, to the Committee Secretary not less than two months before the Annual General Meeting.
 Such nominations will be circulated with a notice of that Meeting.
 If other nominations are not received for the filling of vacancies, the Committee’s nominees will be deemed elected.

 The Committee will prepare the Agenda of the Society and between meetings will act on behalf of the Society.
 It will report any such actions to the next meeting of the Society.

 Any vacancy occurring on the Committee, other than by retirement, may be filled by a member to be co-opted by the Committee.

 The Committee may co-opt other members as it sees fit.

 Membership will be available to anyone interested in Contact Dermatitis upon application to and approved by, the Committee.

-Prospective applicants for membership of the society must be proposed by 2 members of the British Society of Cutaneous Allergy who are on the Dermatology specialist register.
-The application must be approved by the committee who will take into account the training and competency of the individual.
+Prospective applicants for membership of the society must be proposed by 2 individuals: (1) a member of the British Society of Cutaneous Allergy who is on the Dermatology specialist register, and (2) a BAD Ordinary Member.
+The application must be ratified by the President and the Membership secretary before being approved by the committee, who will take into account the training and competency of the individual.